 Mail is Forwarded

 First Class Mail is forwarded to a participant’s home by the Safe at Home office.
 Mail such as Standard Mail ("junk mail"), or Periodicals (magazines, newspapers, etc.) is not forwarded.
 Safe at Home does not forward packages unless the packages are clearly marked that they are being sent by a federal, state or county government agency or unless they are clearly identifiable as non-refrigerated pharmaceuticals.
 This policy is in place for security reasons.

 Participant Data is Private and Secure

-All participant data is classified and maintained as private data by the Safe at Home office.
+Other than a Safe at Home participant’s name and assigned Safe at Home address, all Safe at Home participant information is classified as private data and maintained by the Safe at Home office.
 Measures are in place to secure participant data, which is extremely sensitive.